-In this subsection we design the promised normal forms both for nonprime nBPA processes and prime processes which appear in corresponding decompositions.
-As we already know from the previous section, the problem of possible decomposition of a nBPA process into a parallel product of primes is actually interesting only for non-regular nBPA processes, hence the main characterization theorem does not concern regular nBPA processes.
+It this section we give an exact characterization of non-prime nBPA processes.
+As we already know from the previous section, the problem is actually interesting only for non-regular nBPA processes, hence the main characterization theorem (Theorem 30) does not concern regular nBPA processes.
+Our results bring also interesting consequences; for example, we obtain a refinement of the result achieved in [4] (see Remark 25).

-The layout of this subsection is as follows: first we prove two technical lemmas (Lemma 1 and 2).
-Then we consider the following problem: if $\Delta$ is a non-regular nBPA process such that $\Delta \sim \Delta_1 || \Delta_2$ , where $\Delta_1, \Delta_2$ are some (unspecified) processes, how do the processes $\Delta, \Delta_1, \Delta_2$ look like?
-It is clear that $\Delta_1, \Delta_2 \in S(nBPA)$ , hence the assumption that $\Delta_1, \Delta_2$ are nBPA processes can be used w.l.o.g.
-This problem is solved by Proposition 4 and 5, with a help of several definitions.
-Having this, the proof of Theorem 2 is easy to complete.
+The layout of this subsection is as follows: first we prove two technical lemmas (Lemma 14 and 15).
+Then we consider the following problem: if Δ is a non-regular nBPA process such that $\Delta \sim \Delta_1 || \Delta_2$, where Δ_1, Δ_2 are some (unspecified) processes, how do the processes $\Delta, \Delta_1, \Delta_2$ look?
+It is clear that $\Delta_1, \Delta_2 \in \mathcal{S}(nBPA)$, hence the assumption that Δ_1, Δ_2 are nBPA processes can be used w.l.o.g.
+This problem is solved by Proposition 18 and 23, with a help of several definitions.
+Having this, the proof of Theorem 30 is easy to complete.

-The proof of the following lemma is probably the most technical part of our paper.
-Diagrams on Figure 1 could ease the reading.
+The proof of the following lemma is probably the most technical part of this paper.
+Diagrams of Figure 2 could ease the reading.

-Figure 1: Diagrams for the proof of Lemma 2
+Fig. 2.
+Diagrams for the proof of Lemma 15

-Definition 5 (simple processes).
-A nBPA process $\Delta$ is simple if $Var(\Delta)$ contains just one variable, i.e., $card(Var(\Delta)) = 1$ .
+Definition 16 (simple processes) A nBPA process Δ is simple if $Var(\Delta)$ contains just one variable, i.e., $card(Var(\Delta)) = 1$.

 We will often identify simple processes with their leading (and only) variables in the rest of this paper.
-Moreover, it is easy to see that a simple process Q is non-regular iff the def. equation for Q contains a summand of the form $aQ^{\bullet k}$ where $a \in Act$ and $k \ge 2$ .
+Moreover, it is easy to see that a simple process Q is non-regular iff the def. equation for Q contains a summand of the form $aQ^{\bullet k}$ where $a \in Act$ and $k \geq 2$.
 The norm of Q is one, because Q could not be normed otherwise.
 Another important property of simple processes is presented in the remark below: